Alsentar/CDICrud/README.md

 --Delete equipment records

--All operations are persisted in a PostgreSQL database
+--All operations are persisted in a PostgreSQL database

+Client Consultation Page

+-The system provides a public consultation page that allows clients to check the status of their equipment using a unique entry number.

+Client Capabilities:

+-Consult equipment status by entry number

+-View equipment details including:

+--Entry number

+--Equipment type

+--Brand

+--Model

+--Serial number

+--Current status

+-Read-only access with no authentication required

 --------------------------------------------------------------------